Columbia University: Publications

 The Columbia Daily Spectator is the nation's second-oldest continuously operating daily student newspaper.
 The Blue and White is a monthly literary magazine established in 1890 that discusses campus life and local politics.
 Bwog, originally an offshoot of The Blue and White but now fully independent, is an online campus news and entertainment source.
 The Morningside Post is a student-run multimedia news publication.

 Political publications include The Current, a journal of politics, culture and Jewish Affairs; the Columbia Political Review, the multi-partisan political magazine of the Columbia Political Union; and AdHoc, which denotes itself as the "progressive" campus magazine and deals largely with local political issues and arts events.

 Columbia Magazine is the alumni magazine of Columbia, serving all 340,000+ of the university's alumni.
-Arts and literary publications include The Columbia Review, the nation's oldest college literary magazine; Surgam, the literary magazine of The Philolexian Society; Quarto, Columbia University's official undergraduate literary magazine; 4x4, a student-run alternative to Quarto; Columbia, a nationally regarded literary journal; the Columbia Journal of Literary Criticism; and The Mobius Strip, an online arts and literary magazine.
+Arts and literary publications include The Columbia Review, the nation's oldest college literary magazine; Surgam, the literary magazine of the Philolexian Society; Quarto, Columbia University's official undergraduate literary magazine; 4x4, a student-run alternative to Quarto; Columbia, a nationally regarded literary journal; the Columbia Journal of Literary Criticism; and The Mobius Strip, an online arts and literary magazine.
 Inside New York is an annual guidebook to New York City, written, edited, and published by Columbia undergraduates.
 Through a distribution agreement with Columbia University Press, the book is sold at major retailers and independent bookstores.

 Columbia is home to numerous undergraduate academic publications.
 The Columbia Undergraduate Science Journal prints original science research in its two annual publications.
-The Journal of Politics & Society is a journal of undergraduate research in the social sciences; Publius is an undergraduate journal of politics established in 2008 and published biannually; the Columbia East Asia Review allows undergraduates throughout the world to publish original work on China, Japan, Korea, Tibet, and Vietnam and is supported by the Weatherhead East Asian Institute; The Birch is an undergraduate journal of Eastern European and Eurasian culture that is the first national student-run journal of its kind; the Columbia Economics Review is the undergraduate economic journal on research and policy supported by the Columbia Economics Department; and the Columbia Science Review is a science magazine that prints general interest articles and faculty profiles.
+The Journal of Politics & Society is a journal of undergraduate research in the social sciences; Publius is an undergraduate journal of politics established in 2008 and published biannually; the Columbia East Asia Review allows undergraduates throughout the world to publish original work on China, Japan, Korea, Tibet, and Vietnam and is supported by the Weatherhead East Asian Institute; The Birch is an undergraduate journal of Eastern European and Eurasian culture that is the first national student-run journal of its kind; the Columbia Economics Review is the undergraduate economic journal on research and policy supported by the economics department; and the Columbia Science Review is a science magazine that prints general interest articles and faculty profiles.

-Humor publications on Columbia's campus include The Fed, a triweekly satire and investigative newspaper, and the Jester of Columbia.
+Humor publications campus include The Fed, a triweekly satire and investigative newspaper, and the Jester of Columbia.

 Other publications include The Columbian, the undergraduate colleges' annually published yearbook; the Gadfly, a biannual journal of popular philosophy produced by undergraduates; and Rhapsody in Blue, an undergraduate urban studies magazine.

-Professional journals published by academic departments at Columbia University include Current Musicology and The Journal of Philosophy.
-During the spring semester, graduate students in the Journalism School publish The Bronx Beat, a bi-weekly newspaper covering the South Bronx.
+Professional journals published by academic departments include Current Musicology and The Journal of Philosophy.
+The Graduate School of Journalism publishes The Bronx Beat each spring, a bi-weekly newspaper covering the South Bronx.
+In 1961, the journalism school founded the Columbia Journalism Review, a professional magazine which is published six times a year.